13 Nassar victims seeking $130M from FBI over bungled probe - NewsBreak

 Los Angeles FBI agents in 2016 began a sexual tourism investigation against Nassar and interviewed several victims but also didn't alert Michigan authorities, the inspector general said.

-The FBI declined to comment Thursday but referred to Director Christopher Wray's remarks to Congress about how the matter was poorly handled.
+FBI Director Christopher Wray publicly apologized for how agents handled the matter.

-“I’m sorry that so many different people let you down, over and over again,” Wray told victims at a Senate hearing last year.
+“I’m sorry that so many different people let you down, over and over again,” he told victims at a Senate hearing last September.
 “And I’m especially sorry that there were people at the FBI who had their own chance to stop this monster back in 2015 and failed.
 And that’s inexcusable.
 It never should have happened.”

 White said more than 100 women were assaulted after July 2015, and he expects other lawyers will file claims against the FBI.
 Nassar wasn't arrested until November 2016 during an investigation by Michigan State University police.

-The Michigan attorney general's office ultimately handled the assault charges against Nassar, while federal prosecutors in Grand Rapids, Michigan, filed a child pornography case.
+The Michigan attorney general's office ultimately handled the assault charges, while federal prosecutors in Grand Rapids, Michigan, filed a child pornography case against Nassar.

-Michigan State University, which was also accused of missing chances over many years to stop Nassar, agreed to pay $500 million to more than 300 women and girls who were assaulted.
+Michigan State University, which was also accused of missing chances to stop Nassar, agreed to pay $500 million to more than 300 women and girls who were assaulted.
 USA Gymnastics and the U.S. Olympic and Paralympic Committee made a $380 million settlement.

 For more stories on Larry Nassar and the fallout from his years of sexual abusing young women and girls: https://www.apnews.com/LarryNassar